 1. Purpose and Scope of the procedure

 1.2 In order to maintain and enhance the College community, students need to conform to certain standards of behaviour.
-However, it is recognized that the cause of concern regarding fitness to study may include issues relating to a student's health and general well being, where disciplinary action may not be appropriate.
+However, it is recognized that the cause of concern regarding fitness to study may include issues where disciplinary action may not be appropriate.
 The College and University have disciplinary mechanisms in place to deal with students whose behaviour falls outside acceptable standards (see College Dean's Notice and University Regulations).

 1.3 A student's fitness to study may be questioned if health problems are disrupting their own studies or the studies of others, or result in unreasonable demands being placed on staff or other students.
 The College has a duty of care to its community and is bound by health and safety legislation and the Equality Act, which means that it is obliged to take action if a student presents a risk to themselves or to others.

-1.4 The level of risk to himself /herself, other students or others posed by a student will be measured by the use of a risk assessment process, which should be used throughout the procedure to provide a consistent means of assessing the risk to the student, other individuals and the institution.
-This process will be led by the Senior Tutor in close collaboration with health professionals.
+1.4 The level of risk to the student, or to others posed by that student will be measured by the use of a risk assessment process, which should be used throughout the procedure to provide a consistent means of assessing the risk to the student, other individuals and the institution.
+This process will be led by the Senior Tutor, or the Senior Tutor’s nominee, in close collaboration with health professionals.
 Even when no risk is involved, the fact that a student has a problem does not in itself justify or excuse inappropriate behaviour.

 1.5 Once this procedure has been used (at any of the three stages) the behaviour observed will normally be considered under this procedure rather than under a disciplinary procedure.

-1.6 If concerns are raised whilst a student is on authorised study away from Cambridge (e.g. is on a Year Abroad, has leave to Work Away, or is on a placement) the College will discuss with the other institution and the University Department, where appropriate, alternative arrangements that might address any concerns.
+1.6 If concerns are raised whilst a student is on authorised study away from Cambridge (e.g. is on a Year Abroad, has leave to Work Away, or is on a placement) the College will discuss alternative arrangements with the other institution and the University Department, where appropriate.

 2. Circumstances under which a student’s fitness to study may be brought into question